 45. Watch a Baseball Game

 If you’re craving a good ol’ ball game and some local atmosphere, head to the baseball stadium in the Pastita neighbourhood.
-Games and times vary depending on the season but tickets can be purchased at the door and are cheaper if you’re willing to sit in the sun.
+Games and times vary depending on the season but tickets can be purchased at the door and are actually cheaper if you’re willing to sit in the sun.

 FUN THINGS TO DO IN GUANAJUATO: EXCURSIONS